 Students must continue to observe 6-foot physical distancing and wear face coverings everywhere indoors (except while alone in their room) and in trafficked areas outdoors regardless of whether the College is in a quiet period.

 While the College is observing a quiet period, students may not engage in in-person extracurricular activities.
 The Office of Student Engagement, in collaboration with Student Council, has developed guidelines for in-person extracurricular activities for times when the College is not observing a quiet period.
-These guidelines, which may be reevaluated as the fall progresses, allow for:
+These guidelines, which may be reevaluated as the semester progresses, currently allow for:

 • In-person meetings with 10 or fewer people, appropriate distancing and face coverings